 When one think about American wine country, Hawaii is not usually the first place that comes to mind.
-However, even though the islands are famed for agricultural legacy such as the historic sugar industry and for producing the some of the world’s finest pineapples, macadamia nuts and tropical fruits, many would be surprised to find that grapes are also grown here as well.
-Consequently, travelers can add authentic Hawaiian wine tastings to their itinerary while vacationing on the islands.
+Although Hawaii has been famous for sugar, pineapples, macadamia nuts and fruits, few know farmers also grow grapes here.
+Consequently, travelers can sample authentic Hawaiian wines and spirits while vacationing on the islands.

-Island Mana: The word “mana” means energy and spirit in Hawaiian and the company hopes to pass on the energy of Hawaii through their products by sourcing only local fruits for their wines.
-This creative company crafts mango wine, passion fruit wine, guava wine, pineapple wine, white and red grape wines and orange blossom honey wines.
-The Island Mana company also highlights options of mead, rhubarb and blackberry wine from their sister winery in the state of Oregon.
-Island Mana celebrates the opening of their tasting room in Waikiki, across from the Hilton Hawaiian Village, on February 23, 2015.
+The word “mana” means energy and spirit in Hawaiian.
+As such, the company hopes to pass on the energy of Hawaii through their products by sourcing only local fruits for their wines.
+This company crafts mango, passion fruit, guava, pineapple, white and red grape and honey wines.
+It also offers mead, rhubarb and blackberry wine from its sister winery in Oregon.
+Island Mana has a tasting room in Waikiki, across from the Hilton Hawaiian Village.

-Spirits & Food Tours: Visitors who enjoy savoring other spirits can also venture to several of the Aloha State’s distilleries to sample Hawaiian rum.
-The Koloa Rum Company offers a tasting room for its award-winning products and remains the only distillery on the island of Kauai.
-It distills spiced rums, golden and silver rums as well as offers a variety of rum food products, desserts and sweets.
+Visitors who enjoy savoring other spirits can visit several of the state’s distilleries to sample Hawaiian rum.
+The Koloa Rum Company offers a tasting room for its award-winning products and is only distillery on Kauai.
+It distills spiced, golden and silver rums as well as offers a variety of rum food products, desserts and sweets.

 On Maui, there is the Haleakala Distillery.
 It offers golden, dark, silver and pineapple rums as well as its popular rum cakes.